 That is 23 tea party themed games perfect for kids of all ages, teens, tweens, adults and more.
 Use them for the ladies who lunch, use them for your child’s birthday party.

 Common tea party supplies for your games include tea pot, tea cups, cookies, sugar cubes, serving trays and more.
 They include minute to win it, unique party games and classic party games.

 Tea Party Ideas

 Bite sized snacks are the perfect tea party food.
-These Strawberry Cheesecake Strawberry Bites make a fabulous little-bite dessert.
+These Strawberry Cheesecake Strawberry Bites make a fabulous, light dessert.

 Wood sliced table chargers make a beautiful spot for a mason jar flower centerpiece.
-Add a doily, macaroons, mini cupcakes and touches of fruit or other bite-sized treats.
-I Watch Them Grow has a lot of tea party ideas.
+Top them with a doily, macaroons, mini cupcakes or other bite-sized treats.
+Head over to Watch Them Grow for more great tea party ideas!

-Grab a few flower centerpieces at your grocery store or florist.
-Add a lace parasol in the center for this tea party idea!
+Jazz up floral bouquets from your grocery store or florist by adding a lace parasol in the center for this tea party idea!
 It offers unique tea party decorations and brightens up any table.
 (Source Unknown)

 This English wedding and display books, teacups and flowers has adorable inspiration for your ideas for tea centerpieces!
 Need to grab tea party décor on a budget.
 Visit a thrift store or even Goodwill before the big event.